 Spillback nozzles are single-fluid nozzles that atomize the liquid as a hollow cone.
-The water is fed to the nozzle at almost the same high pressure (e.g. 35 bar), thereby achieving a fine droplet spectrum.
+The water is fed to the nozzle with a relatively constant feed pressure (e.g. 35 bar), thereby achieving a fine droplet spectrum.
 By opening a control valve in the return line, a partial flow is returned to the water tank and the injection flow rate of the nozzle is controlled.

 The advantages of the return nozzles are their low operating costs (as no atomizing air is required), their large control ratio of at least 10:1 and their almost constant droplet size over the entire control range.